rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_PRACTICE.md

 > matrices — only normal text-in, text-out API calls.
 Works
 > identically on closed APIs (Claude, GPT-4) and open local models.

+**Q11.
+Why add DEMO_MODE=2 instead of just modifying DEMO_MODE=0
+to load the big dataset?**
+> Safety and reversibility.
+DEMO_MODE=0 and DEMO_MODE=1 are your
+> proven, working demo/live paths — they must never break,
+> especially right before a viva or presentation.
+Adding a third
+> VALUE to the same variable is purely additive: every existing
+> command you already use keeps working byte-for-byte identically.
+> If Scale Mode ever has a bug, it only affects DEMO_MODE=2 — your
+> demo (1) and live (0) paths are completely unaffected because
+> the code checks scale_mode() first and returns early, never
+> touching the original demo/live logic underneath.

+**Q12.
+What was the actual bug found in retriever_backend(), and how do you know the fix didn't break anything?**
+> The function's final fallback line defaulted RETRIEVER to
+> "tfidf" when unset, but the Retriever class treats "tfidf" as
+> demo-style backend rather than real FAISS search.
+So DEMO_MODE=0
+> alone silently gave you the small demo KB, not real live search.
+> The fix changes only the DEFAULT VALUE of that one os.getenv()
+> call, from "tfidf" to "faiss".
+Verified safe by testing 4
+> scenarios directly: DEMO_MODE=1 unaffected, DEMO_MODE=0 with
+> RETRIEVER unset now correctly gives "faiss", DEMO_MODE=0 with
+> RETRIEVER=tfidf explicitly set still respects that override, and
+> DEMO_MODE=2 unaffected.

+**Q13.
+There were TWO separate bugs related to DEMO_MODE=2 — what was the second one, and why is importing config.py directly a better fix than writing a new local calculation?**
+> The second bug was in backends_status.py — a standalone script
+> with its OWN hardcoded copy of the mode-detection logic, written
+> before DEMO_MODE=2 existed.
+It only checked for 2 modes, so
+> DEMO_MODE=2 fell into its "not demo" exclusion list incorrectly,
+> causing it to print "DEMO mode: 3 MOCK LLMs" even while
+> successfully pinging 3 REAL backends.
+The fix imports demo_mode()
+> and scale_mode() directly from config.py instead of recalculating
+> them locally — this means there is now only ONE authoritative
+> place in the entire codebase that decides what each DEMO_MODE
+> value means, so this exact class of bug (two files disagreeing
+> about mode logic) cannot happen again.

 [⬆ Back to top](#top)

 ---